ilosvideos/api-docs/source/includes/v2/_webhooks.md

 ### Video Uploaded

 Fired when a video is uploaded to VidGrid.
-The video is embeddable, but not playable.
+The video is currently embeddable, but not playable.

 Properties of a base [Video Resource](#video-resource) are available at this point.